-25 creation of joint operating agreements between and among districts,

-26 intermediate districts, and other units of local government.
-The implementing service consolidation plans, including, but not 1 2 limited to, demonstrated cost reductions and efficiency.
+25 creation of joint operating agreements between and among districts, implementing service consolidation plans, including, but not 1 2 limited to, demonstrated cost reductions and efficiency.
 In determining eligibility for incentive payments, the department 3 4 shall recognize service consolidation and cooperation and cost reductions already in effect as well as continued progress.
-5 (3) For the purposes of this section, the state maximum 6 allowable employer contribution on behalf of any employee is an 7 amount equal to 90% of the combined total costs for the employee 8 9 for the school fiscal year for medical, pharmacy, dental, vision, disability, long-term care, or any other type of benefit that would 10 11 constitute a health care services benefit for each of the following 12 coverage options: 13 (a) Employee only coverage.
+5 (3) For the purposes of this section, the state maximum 6 allowable employer contribution on behalf of any employee is an 7 amount equal to 90% of the combined total costs for the employee 8 9 for the school fiscal year for medical, pharmacy, dental, vision, disability, long-term care, or any other type of benefit that would 10 11 constitute a health care services benefit for each of the following 12 coverage options: 13 (a) Employee only coverage. (b) Employee and spouse coverage.
+14